Mixing time and cutoff for the adjacent transposition shuffle and the simple exclusion: Proof of Theorem 2.2 : Upper bound for the mixing time of the AT shufle

-Recall the definition of $x_i$ \eqref{defxi} and consider a dynamic $\sigma_t$ starting from the identity and following the following censoring scheme: \begin{itemize} \item In the time interval $[0,t_1]$, the updates at $x_i$, $i=1,\dots,K-1$ are canceled, \item in the time interval $(t_1,t_2]$, there is no censoring, \item in the time interval $[t_2,t_3]$, the updates at $x_i$, $i=1,\dots,K-1$ are censored. \end{itemize} What the dynamic does after time $t_3$ is irrelevant since we are only interested in is the distance to equilibrium at time $t_3$.
+and Recall the definition of $x_i$ \eqref{defxi}, and consider a dynamic $\sigma_t$ starting from the identity and adhering to the following censoring scheme: \begin{itemize} \item in the time interval $[0,t_1]$, the updates at $x_i$, $i=1,\dots ,K-1$ are canceled; \item in the time interval $(t_1,t_2]$, there is no censoring; \item in the time interval $[t_2,t_3]$, the updates at $x_i$, $i=1,\dots,K-1$ are censored. \end{itemize} What the dynamic does after time $t_3$ is irrelevant since we are only interested in is the distance to equilibrium at time $t_3$.

-Let us call $\nu_t=P^{\cC}_t$ the distribution of $\sigma_t$ for this censored dynamics.
-As the identity is the maximal element, the initial distribution (that is, a Dirac mass on the identity) is an increasing probability and thus from Proposition \ref{proppres}, $\nu_{t}$ is increasing for all $t$.
+Let us call $\nu_t=P^{\mathcal{C}}_t$ the distribution of $\sigma_t$ for this censored dynamics.
+As the identity is the maximal element, the initial distribution (i.e., a Dirac mass on the identity) is an increasing probability, and thus from Proposition~\ref{proppres}, $\nu_{t}$ is increasing for all $t$.
 This fact is one of the key points in the proof.

 We decompose the proof of \eqref{uopbound} in three statements.
-First we show that after time $t_1$ the distribution of $\nu_t$ is not too different from $\tilde \nu_t$ defined in Section \ref{labelerase}.
+First we show that after time $t_1$ the distribution of $\nu_t$ is not too different from $\widetilde\nu_t$ defined in Section~\ref{labelerase}.

-\begin{proposition} For any $\gd$ and $\gep>0$, for all $N$ sufficiently large, we have, for all $t\ge t_1$
+\begin{proposition} For any $\delta$ and $\varepsilon>0$, for all $N$ sufficiently large, we have, for all $t\geq t_1$,

 \end{proposition}